Collectivization in the Ukrainian Soviet Socialist Republic: Restrictions on freedom of movement

 Special barricades were set up by GPU units throughout the USSR to prevent an exodus of peasants from the hunger-stricken regions.
 During a single month in 1933, 219,460 people were intercepted and escorted back or arrested and sentenced.
 In Ukraine, these measures had the following results, according to the declassified documents during the 11 days (23 January–2 February) after the January 22, 1933 Decree 3861 people were intercepted of which 340 were arrested "for further recognition".
 During the same period, in trains and at railway stations on the whole Ukrainian territory, there were 16,773 people intercepted (907 of those not living in Ukraine); out of those, 1,610 people were arrested.
 Such figures also included criminals.
-In the same document, the OGPU informed about the number of peasants which already had left the Ukrainian territory (94,433 persons) during the period from December 15, 1932, to January 2, 1933 (data for 215 districts out of 484, and Moldavian ASRR).
+In the same document, the OGPU informed about the number of peasants which already had left the Ukrainian territory (94,433 persons) during the period from December 15, 1932, to January 2, 1933 (data for 215 districts out of 484, and Moldavian ASSR).